ntmkimm/Routing-Chain-Of-Thought-Question-Answering/README.md

 ```

 The code will automatically download models from Hugging Face (no auth-token needed),
-or you can manually download from [huggingface.co/Qwen](https://huggingface.co/Qwen) and
+or you can manually download from [huggingface.co/Qwen](https://huggingface.co/Qwen).

 ---